Azanian-Eagle/OpenSentinel/README.md

 ### Automated Enforcement

-This repository includes a GitHub Action to automatically re-apply protections if the repository visibility changes (e.g., made public).
+This repository includes a GitHub Action to automatically re-apply protections if the repository visibility changes.

 1. Create a Personal Access Token (PAT) with `repo` scope.
 2. Add it to **Settings > Secrets and variables > Actions** as a Repository Secret named `ADMIN_TOKEN`.